Tina Dupuy is a native New Yorker born in exile.

 Tina’s life long ambition of being a paleontologist was thwarted by the siren song of freelance journalism.

-Sometimes a comedian, sometimes a reporter—always a wedge-issue enthusiast and devout skeptic—Tina is an award-winning writer and investigative journalist.
-A portion of her yet to be published memoir was featured on This American Life‘s episode #539 “The Leap.”
-She has appeared on MSNBC and BBC; and radio shows like KCRW’s To The Point and the nationally syndicated Stephanie Miller Show.
-She has written for Mother Jones, The Atlantic, Skeptic, Fast Company, LA Weekly and Los Angeles Times among many others.
+Sometimes a comedian, sometimes a reporter—always a wedge-issue enthusiast and devout skeptic—Tina is an award-winning writer, investigative journalist.
+Her bizarre life story was featured on This American Life‘s episode #539 “The Leap.”
+She has also appeared on MSNBC and BBC.
+She’s written for Vox, Mother Jones, The Atlantic, Skeptic, Fast Company, LA Weekly, New York Daily News and Los Angeles Times among many others.
 She’s a host at SiriusXM’s Progress channel 127.

-A (somewhat) complete list of the newspapers her column appears in is here.
+A (somewhat) complete list of the newspapers her column appeared in is here.